Skip to main content

 Fluid occupies the region \(x^2+y^2>a^2\) outside a circular obstacle of radius \(a\text{.}\) By using the Milne-Thomson Circle Theorem, find the resulting complex potential when a vortex of strength \(\Gamma\) is placed at \((x, y) = (b, 0)\text{,}\) where \(b > a\) (assuming there to be no circulation about the obstacle).

-Explain why the vortex will move in a circle of radius \(b\) with angular velocity of magnitude
+If the vortex moves in a circle of radius \(b\text{,}\) show that the angular velocity is of magnitude

 \begin{equation*} \Omega=\frac{\Gamma a^2}{2\pi b^2(b^2-a^2)}. \end{equation*}